Robot Model on the Runway

 Wednesday September 19, 2018

-Designers for fashion shows have always aimed at pushing the boundaries of acceptability, but this week, Los Angeles-based designer Honee has gone one step further by showcasing a crystal encrusted robot rolling down the runway at London Fashion Week.
+Designers for fashion shows have always aimed at pushing the boundaries of acceptability, but this week, Los Angeles-based designer Honee has gone one step further by showcasing a crystal encrusted robot model on the runway at London Fashion Week.

 While the Silicon Valley-based OhmniLabs device has been likened to a household vacuum cleaner or an iPad on-a-stick-on-wheels – what’s really threatening the future of supermodels isn’t physical robots but computer graphic imaging (CGI) designs that are so life-like they can easily be mistaken as being real.